JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    * When the user clicks a video, its value is assigned to the `selectedVideo` variable.
    * When the selected list entry is rendered, the triangle is prepended.

-You can find more details about states in the [React FAQ](https://reactjs.org/docs/faq-state.html).
+You can find more details about state management in the [React FAQ](https://reactjs.org/docs/faq-state.html).

 Check the browser and click an item in the list and see if everything works correctly.